 After you complete the application for admission you will receive notification of your status and guidance on how to complete the final steps to becoming a TROY student.

-Once you are admitted to a Troy University online degree program you received by email your administrative counselor and faculty advisor name for a graduate program and your professional counselor name for an undergraduate program.
-If you are unsure of you your advising staff is please call toll-free at 800-414-5756 or email at firstname.lastname@example.org.
+Once you are admitted to a Troy University online degree program you receive by email your administrative counselor and faculty advisor name for a graduate program and your professional counselor name for an undergraduate program.
+If you are unsure of who your advising staff is please call toll-free at 800-414-5756 or email at email@example.com.
 Please be sure to have you student id number and your home location.

 8. Paying for your course